Table of Contents

 Structure and Style

-“Europe: A History” is structured chronologically, beginning with prehistoric times and advancing through to the modern era.
-The book is divided into multiple sections, each focusing on significant epochs in European history.
-These sections include detailed discussions on Ancient Greece and Rome, the Middle Ages, the Renaissance, the Enlightenment, the Industrial Revolution, the World Wars, and the post-war period.
+“Europe: A History” is organized on a chronological basis, from prehistoric starting point to the present.
+The book is divided into many time frames of equally major epochs in European history.
+These sections go into depth and provide great discussions on Ancient Greece and Rome, the Middle Ages, the Renaissance, the Enlightenment, the Industrial Revolution, the World Wars, and the post-war period.

 Ancient and Classical Periods